xdrpp/stc/cmd/goxdr/goxdr.1.md

 `Sprintf` is expected to be a copy of `fmt.Sprintf`.
 However, XDR back-ends that do not make use of the `name` argument (notably marshaling to RFC4506 binary format) can save some overhead by returning an empty string.
-Hence, the following are the two sensible implementations of `Sprintf`:
+Hence, the two sensible implementations of `Sprintf` are:

 ~~~~{.go}
 func (xp *MyXDR1) Sprintf(f string, args ...interface{}) string {